Probing single electrons across 300 mm spin qubit wafers: Main text

-The cryogenic wafer prober (cryo-prober) we use \cite{pillarisetty:2019} was manufactured by Bluefors and AEM Afore and was developed in collaboration with Intel.
-The cryo-prober can cool 300 mm wafers to a base temperature of 1.0 K at the chuck and an electron temperature of $1.6 \pm 0.2$ K (see Extended Data Fig.~\ref{fig-te-measurement}) in $\sim2$ hrs.
+The cryogenic wafer prober (cryo-prober) we use \cite{pillarisetty:2019, contamin:2022} was manufactured by Bluefors and AEM Afore and was developed in collaboration with Intel.
+The cryo-prober can load and cool 300 mm wafers to a base temperature of 1.0 K at the chuck and an electron temperature of $1.6 \pm 0.2$ K (see Extended Data Fig.~\ref{fig-te-measurement}) in $\sim$2 hrs.
 Fig.~\ref{fig-cryoprober-overview} shows an overview of the wafer measurement process.
 After cooldown, thousands of spin qubit arrays and test structures on the wafer are available for measurement.
 An individual device is aligned to the probe pins using the wafer stage control and a machine vision algorithm.
 The wafer is brought into contact with the probe pins to electrically connect device pads to voltage sources and current and voltage detectors at room temperature.
-Measurements are taken with these instruments to extract a variety of metrics.
+Measurements are taken with these instruments to extract a variety of metrics including gate line resistance, ohmic contact resistance, carrier mobility, gate threshold voltage, and transition voltages in the few-electron regime.
+(See Methods and Extended Data Fig.~\ref{fig-test-structures} for measurements of gate line resistance and carrier mobility.)
 These measurements are repeated on many devices across a wafer to generate wafer-scale statistics.
 The entire process, from alignment to device measurement, is fully automated and programmable, speeding up device data collection by several orders of magnitude compared to the measurement of singular devices in a cryostat.